 Since then other churches in the Bordon area have formed their own Food Bank with churches and local shops donating on a weekly basis, with volunteers collecting and distributing to those not as fortunate as many.

 Locally the St Francis Food Bank helps a between 5 and 10 families each week, and we hear of some heartbreaking stories.
 We are grateful for the support this year of donations from businesses in the area, All Saints, The Holme School and Grayshott Surgery and many others.

 But the essence is for local people to support their local community by continuing to give just something each week, and if enough people do give it there will be enough for those in need.
 Please keep giving generously and you will receive generous blessings from God.

 For more information contact Pauline Firman on 01428 714095.

-You can donate food directly into the collection box at the church or if you call Pauline or Martin first on 01428 714095, you can take it to 18 Ludshott Grove, Headley Down.
+You can donate food directly into the collection box at the church or if you call Pauline or Martin first on 01428 714095, you can take it to Chaparral, Downsview Road, Headley Down, Hants, GU35 8JH.